 TRY IT OUT

-You can investigate this data set further or even work on your own data here: example project in Displayr.
+You can investigate this data set further or even apply predictive text analytics to your own data using the example project in Displayr.